 14.4 Implementation and Compliance Obligations.Following categorisation of a Regulatory Change, the responsible Party shall: (a) develop and implement necessary compliance measures within regulatory deadlines; (b) provide regular progress updates to the other Party; (c) ensure all relevant personnel receive appropriate training on new requirements; (d) update relevant policies, procedures, and documentation; and (e) cooperate with any regulatory inspections or inquiries.
 Where implementation requires modification of Service delivery methods, such changes shall be documented through formal Change Orders under Section 2.3.

-14.5 Cost Allocation and Fee Adjustments.Costs associated with Regulatory Changes shall be allocated according to the categorisation in Clause 14.2.
+"Costs associated with Regulatory Changes shall be allocated according to the categorisation in Clause 14.2.
 Where Widget bears primary responsibility (Category A), no additional fees shall be payable unless the Regulatory Change requires fundamental re-engineering of Service delivery methods, in which case reasonable additional costs may be charged with Acme's prior consent.
+If the aggregate cost of compliance with Regulatory Changes in any twelve (12) month period exceeds five percent (5%) of the total annual fees payable under this Agreement, Widget shall have the right to renegotiate the affected terms and, if no agreement is reached within thirty (30) days, to terminate the affected Services on ninety (90) days' written notice."
 Where Acme bears primary responsibility (Category B), Widget shall be entitled to additional fees for implementation work at its standard rates.
 For Shared Responsibility changes (Category C), costs shall be allocated based on detailed impact assessment and mutual agreement.

 14.6 Data Protection and Cross-Border Regulatory Compliance.Specific provisions apply to Regulatory Changes affecting data protection and cross-border data transfers: (a) changes to Data Protection Laws shall generally be Category A (Widget responsibility) where they affect processing methods, security standards, or technical compliance measures; (b) changes affecting adequacy decisions, transfer mechanisms, or data localisation requirements shall be Category C (shared responsibility); (c) changes to Acme's sector-specific data obligations shall be Category B (Acme responsibility); and (d) Widget shall maintain current compliance with UK GDPR, EU GDPR, and other applicable data protection regimes as specified in Section 5.